vlp443/gonephishing/README.md

  Generate a minified version of an html file and optionally encode it then inject it into some javascript/html.

- the string that you inject into (the javascript that injects the html file) must contain a $-$ field to mark location to inject html into.
+ the containing javascript must contain a $-$ field to mark location to inject html into.

  Current supported encoders are b64 (base64), hex ('\xAA\xBB' etc), pcnt (every character as url encoded).
 If pcnt encoding isnt selected the string gets a standard urlencode